-Throughout the year and months after the academic year is over, CSU IP assembles and evaluates academic information provided by the students and the study centers.
+While abroad, students are expected to upload descriptions or syllabi for all courses taken to their CSU IP portal.
+Using course descriptions and syllabi provided by the students, CSU IP evaluates academic information provided by the students and the study centers.
 Information is converted and translated into CSU terms, and an "Academic Report" is generated for each participant.

-CSU IP issues the Academic Report to the student's home CSU campus and the student at the conclusion of the study abroad period only after all academic information has been collected and evaluated.
-This report includes all courses in which the student was enrolled, all units attempted and all grades earned.
+CSU IP issues the Academic Report to the student's home CSU campus and the student at the conclusion of the study abroad period after all academic information has been collected and evaluated.
+If students do not upload their course information to their CSU IP portal, their reports may not be processed until the information is uploaded.

+The academic report includes all courses in which the student was enrolled, all units attempted, and all grades earned.
 The Academic Report is the sole academic record of the student's year abroad.
-Mid-year reports are not provided.
 Grades earned while on CSU IP will be computed in the cumulative grade point average on the student's CSU transcript.

 Reports are provided to the student's home CSU campus (Registrar/Records Office).
 A copy of the Academic Report is uploaded to the student's CSU IP portal (located in the "Document" section as shown below).
-Reports are also made accessible to the IP Coordinator at student's home CSU campus.
+Reports are also made accessible to the IP Coordinator at the student's home CSU campus.

-If a student withdraws from the program at any time during the year, the student will no longer have access to the CSU IP portal.
-In this case, the Academic Report will be mailed to the student's permanent home address that is listed in the CSU IP portal.
+In cases when the student has withdrawn from the program and no longer has access to the CSU IP portal, the Academic Report will be mailed to the student's permanent home address that is listed in the CSU IP portal.

-Once the Registration/Records Office at the student's home CSU campus receives the Academic Report, the information is entered to the student's CSU record.
-It may take several weeks for courses, units and grades to appear on the student's CSU transcript so students should check their online CSU academic record periodically.
-If courses do not appear on the CSU record after six weeks after the report is made available to the student, then the student is advised to contact the Registration/Records Office at their home campus to find out when courses will appear on his/her CSU record.
+Once the Registrar /Records Office at the student's home CSU campus receives the Academic Report, the information is entered to the student's CSU record.
+It may take several weeks for courses, units and grades to appear on the student's CSU transcript so students should check their online CSU campus academic record periodically.
+If courses do not appear on the CSU campus record after six weeks the report is made available to the student, then the student is advised to contact the Registrar /Records Office at their home campus to find out when courses will appear on their CSU record.
 Once posted, the CSU transcript becomes the official record of coursework attempted and grades earned abroad.